From the Carlitz exponential to Drinfeld modular forms: Topology of the Drinfeld upper-half plane

 \section{Topology of the Drinfeld upper-half plane}

+We go back to the settings and notations of \S \ref{our-main-settings}, considering the $\FF_q$-algebra $A=H^0(\mathcal{C}\setminus\{\infty\},\mathcal{O}_{\mathcal{C}})$ with $\mathcal{C}$ a smooth projective curve over $\FF_q$ and $\infty$ a closed point.
+We therefore have the tower of inclusions of $\FF_q$-algebras $A\subset K\subset K_\infty \subset \CC_\infty$.
 In this section we give an explicit topological description of what is called the {\em Drinfeld upper-half plane} $\Omega$.
 It goes back to Drinfeld, in \cite{DRI}.
 D. Goss called it the {\em 'algebraist's upper-half plane'} in \cite{GOS1}.
 It can be viewed as an analogue of the complex upper-half plane that can be constructed by cutting $\CC$ in two along the real line and taking one piece only.
 As a set, $\Omega$ is very simple: